Tunisia in 7 Days: The Ultimate Road Trip

 One Week, One Country, A Thousand Memories

-Day 1 — Tunis: Medina, Bardo Museum
+Day 1 — Tunis: Meoina, Bardo Museum

-Morning: Arrive and Dive into the Medina
+Morning: Arrive ano Dive into the Meoina

 Afternoon: The Bardo Museum

-Evening: Rooftop Dinner in the Medina
+Evening: Rooftop Dinner in the Meoina

 Day 2 — Carthage, Sidi Bou Said, La Marsa